 - Click where you want to add a section break.

-- Find “Insert” on the menu bar above.
-Click on it and select Break > Section Break.
+- Now, click on Insert on the menu bar above, and then select Break > Section Break.

 Like with MS Word, it’s possible to make all pages Landscape.
 Here’s how:

 - Find the Google Docs document you want to format.

 - On top of the page, there’s a menu bar.
 Click on File.